-counterproductions has both produced and participated in innovative international projects and artistic exchanges, such as Pavilion (Tbilisi, Georgia). counterproductions encourages further international contact, artistic exchange and collaboration.
+counterproductions continues to work and participate in innovative international projects and artistic exchanges, such as Pavilion (Tbilisi), Decentrederspace & MT (Marseille). counterproductions encourages further international contact, artistic exchange and collaboration.

 Decentrederspace: in an other capital of culture (Marseille-Provence 2013)